 It seems like just about every day scammers are finding a new way to hack into our lives — whether it’s via email, pop-up alerts, social media or anything else we do or use on a regular basis.

-And this time, hackers are targeting Google Chrome users with a new scam that’s pretty easy to fall for.
+And this time, hackers have been targeting Google Chrome users with a scam that’s pretty easy to fall for.

 How to avoid new Google Chrome scam

 According to reports from security experts, hackers are using pop-up alerts to warn users of a fake “issue” that needs to be resolved.